paulocoutinhox/firebase/README.md

-# Firebase test with Carthage
+# Firebase test with carthage

-This is a example project only to test Firebase with Carthage.
+This is a example project only to test Firebase with carthage.

 ## Make